laffan/psd-to-phaser/parse/psd-to-phaser-plugin-v1/README.md

   "simple_psd",
   {
     lazyLoadingOptions: {
-      preloadRange: 0,
-      transitionStyle: "fade",
+    extendPreloadBounds: -30,
+    // Show the boundary of the lazyLoad camera
+    // and the lazyLoad sprites.
+    debug: {
+      shape: true,
     },
+    },
   }
 );
 ```

-Now P2P is keeping track of where the camera is and whether there is any overlap with
-the location of sprites or tiles.
+Now P2P is keeping track of where the camera is and whether there is any overlap with the location of sprites or tiles.
 If there is overlap, it will trigger a load sequence

 You can also deactivate the feature by setting active to false.